21 Essential HR Policies and Procedures (With Forms)

 At-will employment policy

 An at-will employment policy reiterates that the employee or organization can dissolve their working relationship for any lawful reason and at any time.
 Most states recognize at-will employment, and organizations typically consider it an essential policy.
-Because of this, you should place this statement at the beginning of the employee handbook and again on the handbook's acknowledgment form.
+Because of this, you can place this statement at the beginning of the employee handbook and again on the handbook's acknowledgment form.

 Social media policy

 The development of technology has enabled many employees to work remotely instead of in a main office.
 Explain your organization's stance on remote work, then list the policies for telecommuting.
-These should include things like:
+These can include things like: